 Every year, the PBK Alumni Association of the Delaware Valley proudly honors outstanding area high school students who excel academically by awarding them with a hardcover book, which is presented to them at their high school graduation ceremony.
 This book is judged carefully by our board as a book that will enrich and educate the students who have achieved such academic excellence.

-The Doctors Blackwell by Janice Nimura was chosen as the prize book for the 2021 PBK Delaware Valley Book Award, while American Moonshot: John F. Kennedy and the Great Space Race by Douglas Brinkley was the chosen as the prize book for 2020.
-Approximately 58 high schools in our region participated in 2020, despite the challenges of presenting graduations virtually.
-We look forward to expanding this program further in 2021 and beyond.
+The Doctors Blackwell by Janice Nimura was chosen as the prize book for the 2021 PBK Delaware Valley Book Award, while American Moonshot: John F. Kennedy and the Great Space Race by Douglas Brinkley was the prize book for 2020.
+Approximately 58 high schools in our region participated in 2020, despite the challenges of presenting graduations virtually, and a similar number are expected to participate in 2021.

 If you know of a deserving high school in our area, that is interested in participating in this award program, please ask their contact person to reach out to our Association at <email@example.com> .
 The counties in our region are: PA - Philadelphia, Bucks, Montgomery, Delaware & Chester; NJ - Camden, Gloucester, Burlington & Mercer; DE - New Castle